SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories

-\new{Recent research indicates that LLMs benefit more from training for additional epochs on carefully curated data rather than on larger, uncurated ones during pretraining \cite{tirumala2023d} and instruction fine-tuning \cite{zhou2023lima}, making data selection one of the most promising means to unlock the next level of LLMs' language capability.
-Yet, maximizing the data efficiency in supervised fine-tuning (SFT) for specialized domains remains a challenge.
+To maximize performance in specialized domains, models fine-tuned on domain data offer superior capabilities over generalist models \cite{pmlr-v202-jang23a}.
+Yet, maximizing the data efficiency in supervised fine-tuning (SFT) for specialized domains remains a challenging and under-explored problem.
 Firstly, heuristic approaches that are effective in the instruction fine-tuning stage, like manual curation \cite{zhou2023lima} or using advanced models such as GPT-4 for dataset evaluation \cite{chen2023alpagasus}, are less reliable due to the need for specialized knowledge and become costly with large volumes of uncurated fine-tuning data.
 Beyond these heuristic methods, other approaches rely on generating representations for each training example using a reference model, often utilizing metrics like perplexity \cite{marion2023less}, confidence \cite{swayamdipta-etal-2020-dataset,varshney-mishra-and-chitta-baral-2022-model}, or hidden states \cite{abbas2023semdedup,tirumala2023d,yang2023decoding,bhatt2024experimental} as features.
-However, these techniques also fall short in SFT for specialized domains for two reasons: (1) the significant shift in data characteristics during SFT can render these traditional feature representations less informative (\cref{fig:embed}), and (2) the computation and memory demands associated with generating representations for each training become prohibitive as these specialized domains often require larger models, some with up to 540 billion parameters \cite{chowdhery2023palm,singhal2023medpalm}, leading to substantial scalability challenges (\cref{fig:training-time}). }
+However, these techniques also fall short in SFT for specialized domains for two reasons: (1) the significant shift between pretraining and SFT data can render these metrics less informative (\cref{fig:pretrain-math}), and (2) the computation and memory demands associated with generating representations for each training example become prohibitive, as these specialized domains often require larger models, some with up to 540 billion parameters \cite{chowdhery2023palm,singhal2023medpalm}, leading to substantial scalability challenges (\cref{fig:training-time}).